javahometech/devops-we-aug-2019/git-branch.md

   ```
 - Branch is usually created from current branch
-- Breanches are light weight in git
+- Branches are light weight in git

 - Switching to task-1 branch
 ```